Mianyang: History

-Mianyang, which was known as Fuxian (Fu County) in ancient times, also known as Fu County and Mianzho had advanced in agriculture during the Qin (221−206 BCE) and Han (206 BCE−220 CE) dynasties.
+Mianyang, which was known as Fuxian (Fu County) and Mianzhou in ancient times, had advanced in agriculture during the Qin (221−206 BCE) and Han (206 BCE−220 CE) dynasties.
 It has a history of over 2,200 years since the Emperor Gaozu of Han established the first county in this area in 201 BCE.
 Due to its advantageous location, it had always been a town of great military importance and formed a natural defence for Chengdu.

 Mianyang is home to the CAEP and Science City, an immense Military Research Complex which was the site of the development of China's first nuclear bomb.

 The city proper itself was only lightly damaged by the earthquake of 12 May 2008.
 However, Beichuan County, which is in the prefecture, was among the most severely hit of all disaster regions following the earthquake, including the Beichuan High School campus where more than 1,000 students lost their lives after two main buildings collapsed.
 Around 80% of the county's buildings are said to have collapsed, including its main government building.
 The casualty toll for the quake in Mianyang Prefecture as of 7 June 2008, was 21,963 people killed, 167,742 injured, and 8,744 people missing.

-Geography and climate
+Geography

 Mianyang is at the northwestern end of the Sichuan Basin, on the upper to middle reaches of the Fu River.
 Its administrative area ranges in latitude from 30° 42' to 33° 03' N and in longitude from 103° 45' to 105° 43' E. Bordering prefectures are Guangyuan to the northeast, Nanchong to the east, Suining to the south, Deyang to the southwest, and the Ngawa Tibetan and Qiang Autonomous Prefecture to the west.
 It also borders Gansu for a small section in the north.

+Climate

 Mianyang has a monsoon-influenced humid subtropical climate (Köppen Cwa) and is largely mild and humid, with four distinct seasons.
 Winter is short, mild, and foggy, though precipitation is low.
 January averages 5.3 °C, and while frost may occur, snow is rare.
 Summers are long, hot, and humid, with highs often exceeding 30 °C. The daily average in July, the warmest month, is 25.7 °C.The average annual temperature is between 18 °C and 21 °C. Rainfall is light in winter and can be heavy in summer, and more than 70% of the annual total occurs from May to September.
 The annual frost-free period across most of the prefecture lasts from 252 to 300 days, and there are only 1,100 hours of sunshine annually, which is not even 30% of the possible total.